pebblecode/pebblecode.github.io/_posts/2015-09-25-august-lightning-talks.md

 author: Jonny Li
 categories: lightning talks
 ---
 In August, Mark gives us a crash course in Visual Hierarchy.
-If you ever wondered how to make certain elements more prominent or  draw more attention to a specific area of the page, this talks for you.
+If you've ever wondered how certain elements seem more prominent or want to draw more attention to a specific area of the page, this talks for you.

 <div class="video"><iframe width="532" height="400" src="//www.youtube.com/watch?v=RXP_rTVTVr4" frameborder="0" allowfullscreen="allowfullscreen"></iframe></div>